axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/axon-ivy-express/index.rst

 How to import:
 """"""""""""""

-Login by an admin user, go to the :guilabel:`Admin Setting` and switch to :guilabel:`Express Management` tab.

-Select :guilabel:`Import Express` button, a dialog will be shown on.
+Press :guilabel:`Import Express` button, Import Express dialog will display.
-Once :guilabel:`Import Express` dialog is open, select the :guilabel:`Select` button and choose the Express JSON file which we exported above.
+Once :guilabel:`Import Express` dialog is open, press :guilabel:`Select` button and choose the Express JSON file which store workflows you want to import.

 .. figure:: images/import-selection.png

-Then press the :guilabel:`Deploy` button and wait for the process is finished.
+Then press the :guilabel:`Deploy` button and wait for the deployment process.

 .. figure:: images/import-deployment.png

-When the deploy process is finished, an output pannel will be shown.
-All of the logs which is collectted during the deployment to the system.
+After the deploy process is finished, an output log panel will be displayed, you can see all information which collected during the deployment process.

-You can check the log data for more information.
+Now, if deployment process is success, your workflows are imported and administrator can check, edit them before they are ready to use by user.

 .. figure:: images/deployment-result.png